 Prospective purchasers of the Notes offered hereby should consider carefully, among other things and in light of their financial circumstances and investment objectives, all of the information in this Prospectus and, in particular, the risk factors set forth below (which the Issuer, in its reasonable opinion, believes represents or may represent the risk factors known to it which may affect the Issuer's ability to fulfill its obligations under the Notes) in making an investment decision.
 Investors may lose the value of their entire investment in certain circumstances.
+Words and expressions defined in "Terms and Conditions of the Notes" herein shall have the same meanings in this section.

-Factors Relating to the Bank, its Operations and the Banking Industry
+Risks Related to the Bank and its Operations